junyoung-sim/tinyrv1/README.md

 Note that test cases are written in `$TINYRV1/test/Proc_*_test_cases.v` and included in `$TINYRV1/test/Proc_*_test.v`.
 The former includes pipeline diagrams with labeled bypass paths and dynamic assembly sequences, if applicable and appropriate, through comments to indicate the data dependencies and control flows being tested.

-## FPGA Synthesis
+## FPGA Emulation

-The following are FPGA synthesis results for the five-stage pipelined TinyRV1 processor.
+This five-stage pipelined TinyRV1 processor was synthesized on Altera DE0 FPGA (Intel Cyclone III) and Quartus Prime for physical emulation.
+The following are synthesis results concerning the microarchitecture’s performance and area usage.
 Refer to the `$TINYRV1/docs` directory for more.

 **Timing Analysis (Setup)**
 ```